Efficient Gradient Tracking Algorithms for Distributed Optimization Problems with Inexact Communication: Introduction

-Practical scenarios often involve inexact communication induced by communication compression \cite{Rabbat2004sensor,Koloskova2019spare}, privacy preserving \cite{Wang2022Tailoring,Wang2017DPL}, or noisy channel \cite{Dasarathan2015robust,Kar2009imc}.
-A series of existing algorithmic schemes have been developed to address distributed optimization problems with inexact communication, such as, distributed dual averaging \cite{YUAN2012DDA}, primal-dual \cite{Lei2018}, Newton tracking \cite{Pan2024Second}, gradient descent \cite{Sri2011async} and gradient tracking \cite{pu2020robust}.
+A series of existing algorithmic schemes have been further developed to address distributed optimization problems with inexact communication, such as, distributed dual averaging \cite{YUAN2012DDA}, primal-dual \cite{Lei2018}, Newton tracking \cite{Pan2024Second}, gradient descent \cite{Sri2011async} and gradient tracking \cite{pu2020robust}.
 Among them, Distributed Gradient Descent (DGD) and Distributed Gradient Tracking (DGT) are two popular algorithmic schemes.
-For the DGD scheme, Srivastava and Nedic \cite{Sri2011async} present a robust distributed stochastic (sub)gradient algorithm under general noisy communication environments, and establish the algorithm's almost sure convergence for convex optimization problems.
-Reisizadeh et al. \cite{Reisizadeh2023Vary,Reisizadeh2023Dimix} extend this robust algorithm for distributed nonconvex and strongly convex optimization problems, and achieve the convergence rate of $\mathcal{O}(k^{-1/3+\delta})$ and $\mathcal{O}(k^{-1/2})$ respectively, where $k$ is the number of iteration and $\delta>0$ could be close to 0 infinitely.
-In the context of communication quantization, Doan et al. \cite{Doan2021Quanti} develop a projection distributed gradient descent algorithm and establish the almost sure convergence of the proposed algorithm for constrained convex optimization problem.
+For the DGD scheme, Srivastava and Nedic \cite{Sri2011async} present a robust distributed stochastic (sub)gradient algorithm under general noisy communication environments, and establish the almost sure convergence of the algorithm for convex optimization problems.
+Reisizadeh et al. \cite{Reisizadeh2023Vary,Reisizadeh2023Dimix} extend this robust algorithm to distributed nonconvex and strongly convex optimization problems, and achieve the convergence rate of $\mathcal{O}(k^{-1/3+\delta})$ and $\mathcal{O}(k^{-1/2})$ respectively, where $k$ is the number of iteration and $\delta>0$ could be arbitrarily close to 0.
+In the context of communication quantization, Doan et al. \cite{Doan2021Quanti} develop a projection distributed gradient descent algorithm and establish the almost sure convergence of the proposed algorithm for constrained convex optimization problems.
 By introducing a novel analysis, Vasconcelos et al. \cite{Vascon2021Improv} provide an improved convergence rate of $\mathcal{O}\left(\log^2 (k)/k^{1/2}\right)$ for the algorithm proposed in \cite{Doan2021Quanti}.
 On the other hand, Reisizadeh et al. \cite{Reis2019Exact} consider the distributed strongly convex optimization problems with communication quantization and propose a communication-efficient DGD algorithm by using a random quantizer, which achieves a convergence rate of $\mathcal{O}\left(k^{-1/2+\delta}\right)$.
-More recently, Iakovidou and Wei \cite{Iakovi2023S-NEAR} propose a distributed stochastic gradient descent algorithm by utilizing the error correlation and nested consensus mechanisms to tolerate communication quantization, where the proposed algorithm converges to a neighborhood of the optimal solution with a linear rate.
+More recently, Iakovidou and Wei \cite{Iakovi2023S-NEAR} propose a distributed stochastic gradient descent algorithm by utilizing the error correlation and nested consensus mechanisms to tolerate communication quantization, which converges to a neighborhood of the optimal solution with a linear rate.